IAPB VISION EXCELLENCE AWARDS: TRACY MATCHINSKI, OD

 US Government Travel Advise: https://travel.state.gov/content/travel/en/traveladvisories/COVID-19-Country-Specific-Information.html

-Thank you for your patience in these unprecedented times, hard work and dedication to improving vision and eye health throughout the world.
+Thank you for your hard work and dedication to improving vision and eye health throughout the world.

 John Daniel Twelker, OD, PhD, FAAO, FVI